 Between France and Switzerland, between plains and mountains, Franche-Comté has some interesting towns and villages - and some impressive scenery with vineyards and lakes, forests and mountains, as scenic backdrop

-Franche-Comte is found to the east of France and borders onto Switzerland.
-As you head towards the east of the region you start to leave the rolling countryside and smaller peaks of the Jura mountains, cross the high plateaux, and enter the Alps 'proper'.
+The Franche-Comte region of France (now part of the Bourgogne-Franche-Comté region) is found to the east of France and borders onto Switzerland.
+As you cross Franche-Comté towards the east you leave the rolling countryside and smaller peaks of the Jura mountains, cross the high plateaux, and enter the Alps.

 There are four French departments in Franche-Comté: Haute-Saone to the north, Territoire-de-Belfort in the north-east, Doubs in the centre of the region and Jura to the south.